jiskattema/vim-vorg-md/README.md

 - Someday
   - [ ] Read "Getting Things Done" #book
   - [ ] Watch "Men Of Valor" #movie

-- Logbook
+# Logbook

+## 2012
-  2012-10-23 @ 12:00 | Found a nice CSS tool #tools
+  2012-10-23 Found a nice CSS tool #tools
 ```

 ### Sections
 Vorg is a hierarchical file format.
-You organize your notes, tasks and text in sections, sub-sections, sub-sub-sections etc.
+You organize your notes, tasks and text in
-The plugin will automatically fold sections based on their indentation level.
+sections, sub-sections, sub-sub-sections etc.  The plugin will automatically
+fold sections based on their indentation level.

+Markdown headers are also allowed, and will be folded just like tasks.

 ### Tasks
 Vorg supports and automates task tracking.
-Existing mappings help with checkbox creation.
-Tasks can be toggled with **cx** mapping, both individually and in groups (visual mode or range)
+Existing mappings help with checkbox
+creation and manipulation.

-A folded section text will show the number of tasks completed and total tasks, for example [ 3 / 5 ]
+A folded section text will show the number of tasks completed and total tasks,
+for example [ 3 / 5 ]

 ```
 - Section